 Present proposals to donors, using good judgment and sensitivity to match donor interests to University priorities, so that the probability of proposal funding is enhanced.
 Collaborate with senior colleagues across campus to maximize connections to and support from key donor prospects for the University.
 As a University fundraising leader, model behavior, mentor staff and participate in strategic planning and policy decisions as appropriate.

 Bachelor's degree or higher required.

-- A minimum of five years of progressively responsible professional experience in nonprofit management, development, alumni relations, marketing, public relations or similar work required.
+- A minimum of seven years of progressively responsible professional experience in nonprofit management, development, alumni relations, marketing, public relations or similar work required.

-- A minimum of two years of soliciting and closing major gifts experience required.
+- A minimum of five years of soliciting and closing major gifts experience required.

-- A minimum of one year of experience developing and monitoring budgets required.
+- A minimum of two years of experience developing and monitoring budgets required.

 For more information and to apply:

 To be considered, all job seekers must meet the requirements and apply online.